117 West 79th Street

 Enterprise Green Communities Certification

-117 West 79th Street, formerly known as the Park 79 hotel, holds a significant place in the Central Park West Historic District of New York's Upper West Side.
-This seven-story Renaissance Revival building, designed by Neville & Bagge and constructed in 1898-1899, stands as a testament to the architectural heritage of the area.
-With the building now under the ownership of Fairstead and in collaboration with social services partner Project FIND, this exciting transformation has created 77 deeply affordable residences exclusively for seniors.
+117 West 79th Street, formerly the Park 79 Hotel, is a seven-story Renaissance Revival building located in New York’s Upper West Side within the Central Park West Historic District.
+Designed by Neville & Bagge and constructed in 1898-1899, the building underwent a transformative conversion led by Fairstead and their social services partner, Project FIND.
+This initiative created 77 high-quality, deeply affordable residences tailored for seniors.